varigence/docs/bimlflex/support/support-process.md

 ### Exporting metadata from BimlFlex

-In the BimlFlex Applicationthe relevant metadata can be made available, by using the `Export Metadata` feature in the Actions pane.
+In the BimlFlex Application the relevant metadata can be made available, by using the `Export Metadata` feature in the Actions pane.
 The Actions pane is located on the home screen of the application.

 ![Export Metadata](../static/img/bimlflex-ss-v5-bimlflexapp-actions-pane.png "Export Metadata")